Game Changer (film): Filming

 By July 2022, 60% of the filming was completed with Shankar intending to wrap up filming by December.
 Earlier the same month, a massive song involving around 1000 dancers was shot in Punjab and Hyderabad.
 After the song shoot, an action sequence involving 1200 fighters was planned.
 In August, Shankar confirmed that he would be shooting both Game Changer and Indian 2, simultaneously.
 The filming was planned to resume in early September in Hyderabad and Visakhapatnam.
 In November 2022, 10 days of a schedule was filmed in New Zealand, where the team picturized an expensive song across multiple exotic locations in the country.

 In February 2023, filming resumed with a few scenes shot at Gandhi Institute of Technology and Management, Visakhapatnam, followed by Simhachalam and Charminar.
 A few pictures of scenes from the set were leaked online during the filming at the university.
 In March 2023, a song involving 100 dancers, choreographed by Prabhu Deva, was shot.
 In April 2023, Shankar revealed that he would be shooting the climactic scenes soon.
 On 26 April 2023, filming of the climactic scenes started under the supervision of Anbariv, in a special set in Shamshabad.
 Charan shot high combat scenes with 1200 fighters for the same.
 On 9 May, filming of the climax was wrapped.
 In July, an action sequence choreographed by Anbariv was wrapped in Hyderabad.
 Mysore schedule was started on 23 November, and was wrapped early December.
 In late December, a short schedule in Hyderabad, featuring Srikanth, Samuthirakani, S. J. Suryah, and others was wrapped up.
 The final schedule was completed in July 2024.
 In December 2024, it was reported that the filming lasted for 240 days, in which Ram Charan's portion were reportedly shot for 192 days.

+Post-production

+In an interview, editor Shameer Muhammed told that the film was initially 7 to 7.5 hours long, which he trimmed down to 3.5 hours before another editor joined the project and shortened it even further.
+He also shared that his experience working with Shankar was "terrible".